 Say you have your heart set on a romantic Eiffel Tower proposal in the City of Lights.
 You could propose in plain public view, e.g. the Bir-Hakeim Bridge, Trocadéro, Champs de Mars, or along the Seine River.

 As you see from the photographs above, the public view can be stunningly beautiful and, at times, even offer privacy … if you’re lucky.
-With that said, it’s equally possible to arrive at Trocadéro just to find the square
+With that said, as in any major cosmopolitan city, it’s equally possible to arrive at Trocadéro just to find the square

 - blocked off for the filming of Tom Cruise’s latest blockbuster;